quarkus-qe/quarkus-test-suite/README.md

 Authentication is HTTP `Basic`, with users/passwords/roles defined in `application.properties`.
 Authorization is based on roles, restrictions are defined using common annotations (`@RolesAllowed` etc.).

+### `security/form-authn`

+Verifies form-based authentication.
+Verifies that Basic Authentication is not used as a fallback option when it is explicitly disabled.

 ### `security/jwt`

 Verifies token-based authn and role-based authz.